 Collaborators are users who cooperate with a third party, oftentimes competitors and nation-states, to use their access in a way that intentionally causes harm to the organization.
 Collaborators typically use their access to steal intellectual property and customer information or to cause disruption to normal business operations.

-Lone wolves are entirely independent and act maliciously without external influence or manipulation.
+Lone wolves are entirely independent, malicious insiders who act without external influence or manipulation.
 Lone wolves are especially dangerous when they have elevated levels of privilege, such as system administrators or DB admins.
 A classic example of a lone wolf is Edward Snowden, who used his access to classified systems to leak information relating to cyber espionage at the NSA.

 How to Fight Insider Threats: Creating a Detection Plan

 To effectively detect insider threats, organizations should first close visibility gaps by aggregating security data into a centralized monitoring solution whether that be a security information and event management (SIEM) platform or standalone user and entity behavior analytics (UEBA) solution.
+In an analysis of suspected insider threats from 2018 to 2020 by IBM Security X-Force, researchers found 40% of incidents were detected through alerts generated via an internet monitoring tool.
 Many teams begin with access, authentication and account change logs then broaden the scope to additional data sources such as virtual private network (VPN) and endpoint logs as insider threat use cases mature.

 Once the information has been centralized, user behavior can be modeled and assigned risk scores tied to specific risky events, such as user geography changes or downloading to removable media.
 With enough historical data, a baseline of normal behavior can be created for each individual user.
 This baseline indicates the normal operating state of a user or machine so that deviations in this activity can be flagged as abnormal.
 Deviations should be tracked not only for a specific user but also compared to other users in the same location, with the same job title or job function.